As you may have realised, Customer Success is a difficult profession.

-Alternatively, you may want to break out all activities for Enterprise clients, so all stakeholders can see what is scheduled with them.
+- Alternatively, you may want to break out all activities for your Enterprise clients, so all stakeholders can see what is scheduled with them.

-You can select any Activity by using a check box on the left side.
-Once selected the ellipsis icon in the top right corner is activated and you can perform bulk tasks against the selected Activities.
+Bulk actions are supported throughout the Actions tab, just like the quick search function.
+You can select any Notification, Mention or Activity using a check box on the left side.
+Once selected the ellipsis icon in the top right corner is activated and you can perform bulk tasks.

 To create a Custom Folder simply click the new Folder icon and give the folder a name.
 You can move any custom Filters into a specific folder by dragging and dropping.
 When ready to drop you will see an arrow indicating where they will be placed.